Shortly after last month’s FTX bankruptcy, the world’s largest crypto exchange, Binance, announced its Proof-of-Reserves scheme.

 Mazars publishes report

-Last month, shortly after the FTX bankruptcy, Binance released details of its internal wallet addresses and hired an outside auditing firm to prepare a report on the trading platform's reserves.
-"It's important for us to show customers that our coffers aren't empty, as has been observed with FTX," Binance Chief Strategy Officer Patrick Hillman told The Wall Street Journal.
+Last month, shortly after the FTX bankruptcy, Binance released details of its internal wallet addresses and hired an outside auditing firm to prepare a report on the trading platform’s reserves.
+“It’s important for us to show customers that our coffers aren’t empty, contrary to the FTX case,” Binance Chief Strategy Officer Patrick Hillman told The Wall Street Journal.

-Binance is not required to submit audited financial statements to the authorities as a private company.
+Authorities do not require Binance to submit audited financial statements as a private company.
 On the other hand, public crypto companies like the trading platform Coinbase have to submit essential company data to the US Securities and Exchange Commission (SEC).
 A Proof-of-Reserves system was critical for Binance to calm its clients and the crypto environment.

-However, Mazars' report provided little insight into the company's business structure.
-On the paper's last page, you can only find a short section called "Report Details," which lists three Binance business figures.
-One was called "customer deposit liabilities," reported as 597,602 bitcoin.
-The second number, titled "Net Assets Report," showed that the crypto exchange owns 582,486 bitcoins on the assets side.
+However, Mazars’ report provided little insight into the company’s business structure.
+On the paper’s last page, you can only find a short section called “Report Details,” which lists three Binance business figures.
+They call the first figure as “customer deposit liabilities,” reported as 597,602 bitcoin.
+The second number, titled “Net Assets Report,” showed that the crypto exchange owns 582,486 bitcoins on the assets side.

-As a result, the bitcoin liabilities cited in Mazars' letter are 3% higher than the company's bitcoin assets.
-Binance's bitcoin assets were only 97% covered when writing the report (November 22).
+As a result, the bitcoin liabilities cited in Mazars’ letter are 3% higher than the company’s bitcoin assets.
+Thay only covered 97% of Binance’s bitcoin assets when writing the report (November 22).
 According to Wall Street Journal calculations, the firm owned $9.43 billion worth of Bitcoin at the time, while liabilities were the equivalent of $9.68 billion.

 A company spokeswoman, Jessica Jung, explained that the difference of 21,860 bitcoins is because “customers of the platform can get bitcoin loans through the lending program.”
 The prerequisite for this is that the customers deposit a Security on Binance.
 In addition to Bitcoin, users can employ various Altcoins as an alternative to BTC.
 The exchange quoted the value of the altcoin collateral in bitcoin, which is why actual bitcoin liabilities are lower.
 On that adjusted basis, the Mazars report showed liabilities were 1% less than assets, leading Mazars to state that “Binance was 101% collateralized.“